SmdhMdep/ckanext-smdh/README.md

 # ckanext-smdh

-This extensions applies a SMDH specific branding theme.
+This extension applies a SMDH specific branding theme.

 ## Requirements